 Has this ever been you?
 You are having guests for dinner and you are doing everything last minute because you are rushed for time?
-You can’t find 8 matching cloth napkins that aren’t stained and you aren’t using your beautiful white tablecloth because you don’t have time to iron it.
-You only have five wine glasses without chips and two candlestick stubs to put in your candlesticks.
+And you can’t find 8 matching cloth napkins that aren’t stained and you aren’t using your beautiful white tablecloth because you don’t have time to iron it.
+There are only five wine glasses without chips and two candlestick stubs to put in your candlesticks.
 So now, you are regretting inviting your friends for dinner in the first place.
 UGH!!!!
 If only you were more organized!!!!
 It’s important to know what you have, what you need and where you have it!
 That’s the job of a Tableware Inventory!
 This is one must-read post!

 Today is PRACTICALLY SPEAKING!
 You and I talk honestly about all things home and I often share ideas to make the art of homemaking smarter, better and more sensible!
 Let’s love our homes and love taking care of it!

 Some of us are hosting Thanksgiving dinner so we want to be ready without any surprises!!!!
 And even if you are not hosting Thanksgiving this post is so relevant because you probably will have some sort of get-together in the future and you will want to be super organized!
 Organizing = less stress.